This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-The next dish tested our rolling and folding skills!
+The next dish on our Thai Farm Cooking School schedule tested our rolling and folding skills!
 First we individually wok fried some glass noodles and chopped vegetables for the spring roll filling, then followed step by step instructions on how to roll up our spring roll tightly and neatly so that it won’t fall apart when it came to frying!
 We rolled one large spring roll each and Kim then deep fried them for us.

 Mango sticky rice is a fairly simple dessert to make and is a heavenly combination of chunks of ripe mango with sweet and glutinous sticky rice that has been cooked in coconut milk.
 Kim gave us flowers, banana leaf, coconut milk and sesame seeds to use to decorate the dish, and we had some beautiful looking plates at the end (and no I didn’t win).

 It was great fun being artistic with our food, and even better when we got to eat it afterwards.
 We were well and truly stuffed by this point with very happy bellies.

 Before we headed back to Chiang Mai old town, Kim gave each of us a nice recipe booklet to take home so that we can recreate the dishes from the class.

 YOU MIGHT LIKE: Chiang Rai itinerary – the perfect 1 or 2 days in Chiang Rai

 Finals thoughts on Thai Farm Cooking School in Chiang Mai